Lee-Janggun/CS579-Project/README.md

-# Konglog: Speak your favorite Konglish correctly with Prolog
+# Konglog: Write your favorite Konglish correctly with Prolog

 Final Project for CS579 Computational Linguistics, Fall 2021